ndaneil/crowdedness-monitor/README.md

 }
 ```

-If an existing device is alive (i. e. it has been seen recently) and matches the MAC address (`memcmp(mac, wifiDevices[i].mac,6) == 0`) then its last seen time (`lastms`) is updated.
+If an existing device is alive (i.e. it has been seen recently) and matches the MAC address (`memcmp(mac, wifiDevices[i].mac,6) == 0`) then its last seen time (`lastms`) is updated.
 Otherwise, the device's MAC address is placed into the first free slot of the device buffer.
 Additionally, when a new MAC address is discovered, it is printed to the serial output, so it can be seen from the Arduino IDE's serial monitor (`[WIFI] NEW MAC: AA:AA:AA:AA:AA:AA`).
 If the buffer is full, the MAC address is ignored.

 The next method is responsible for marking the entries outside the TTL interval (as defined by `DEVICE_TTL_MS`) as not alive.
 This means that these devices won't be included in the total nearby devices count and their slot can be taken up by other new devices discovered.